-- Agreeing and monitoring effective policies to ensure recruitment at the school is in accordance with the legislation outlined in section 1. - Ensuring that staff recruitment is as safe as possible, as well as fair and compliant with the relevant legislation. - Ensuring appropriate checks have been carried out on staff, volunteers, contractors and agency workers working within the school. - Ensuring that at least one member of the recruitment panel has undergone safer recruitment training in the last five years. - Ensuring that all members of the recruitment panel understand their role, i.e. advisory or decision making, and have the skills to carry out effective selection processes. - Ensuring an appropriate recruitment panel for a new Head Teacher. - Ensuring that all members of the recruitment panel are familiar with their obligations with regards to safer recruitment, as set out in KCSIE. - Monitoring the school's SCR to ensure that the necessary vetting checks for employees are carried out. - Ensuring that equal opportunities are established and implemented throughout the recruitment process. - Ensuring that the salary of the successful candidate is determined. - Accommodating the needs of new employees and making reasonable adjustments when necessary. - Ensuring that any recruitment data that is kept is in accordance with the Records Management Policy.
+- Agreeing and monitoring effective policies to ensure recruitment at the school is in accordance with the legislation outlined in section 1. - Ensuring that staff recruitment is as safe as possible, as well as fair and compliant with the relevant legislation. - Ensuring appropriate checks have been carried out on staff, volunteers, contractors and agency workers working within the school. - Ensuring that at least one member of a recruitment panel has undergone safer recruitment training in the last five years. - Ensuring that members of a recruitment panel understand their role, i.e. advisory or decision making, and have the skills to carry out effective selection processes. - Ensuring an appropriate recruitment panel for a new Head Teacher. - Ensuring that all members of a recruitment panel are familiar with their obligations with regards to safer recruitment, as set out in KCSIE. - Monitoring the school's SCR to ensure that the necessary vetting checks for employees are carried out. - Ensuring that equal opportunities are established and implemented throughout the recruitment process. - Ensuring that the salary of the successful candidate is determined. - Accommodating the needs of new employees and making reasonable adjustments when necessary. - Ensuring that any recruitment data that is kept is in accordance with records management.

-The Headteacher assisted by the recruitment panel is responsible for:
+The Headteacher assisted by a recruitment panel is responsible for: